-When a natural or manmade disaster strikes (where you live) and you have pets, you will no doubt be interested in this information.
-In FEMA’s eyes, some animals or pets (to be more precise) are more rescue worthy than others.
+When a natural or manmade disaster strikes (where you live) and you have to leave your home, take your dogs and cats with you!
+However… be aware that in FEMA’s eyes, some animals or pets (to be more precise) are more rescue-worthy than others.
 Let me explain.

 In order for emergency responders to get reimbursed from FEMA for rescuing your “pets” from a natural or manmade disaster, you actually have to have what’s classified as a “pet.”
 Otherwise, they’ll probably not help to rescue your animal because they will not get money back from the U.S. government for doing so.